 Countryside meets convenience in this highly desirable community

-Malvern spans across Willistown Township, East Whiteland Township, Charlestown Township, and Malvern Borough.
+Malvern is not one specific school district or township.
+Malvern homes could fall within Willistown Township, East Whiteland Township, Charlestown Township, and Malvern Borough.
 The quaint downtown offers shopping, dining, and convenience to all of Malvern’s residents.
-Malvern is rich with history, and is site of the Paoli Battlefield during the Revolutionary War.
-Just 30 minutes to Philadelphia, Malvern has maintained a rural aesthetic, thanks in part to its many nature preserves and conservation groups like Brandywine Conservancy and Willistown Conservation Trust.
-Many commuters are drawn to Malvern for the easy access to Septa’s R5 regional rail and major thoroughfares like the PA turnpike, Route 30, and Route 202, among others.
+The town is rich with history, and is site of the Paoli Battlefield during the Revolutionary War.
+Just 30 minutes to Philadelphia, Malvern homes enjoy a rural backdrop, thanks in part to its many nature preserves and conservation groups like Brandywine Conservancy and Willistown Conservation Trust.
+Many commuters are drawn to the area for the easy access to Septa’s R5 regional rail and major thoroughfares like the PA turnpike, Route 30, and Route 202, among others.
 Many corporations call Malvern home, including Siemens Healthcare, Ricoh Americas Corporation, The Vanguard Group, Liberty Property Trust, The Center for Professional Innovation & Education Corporation, Cerner and Vishay Intertechnology.

 The Great Valley School District serves as public education for the area, and is rated 10/10 on GreatSchools.org.
 There are private schools throughout the area as well, ranging from gradeschools (Saint Patrick’s), to high schools (Malvern Preparatory School, Willistown Country Day School, Villa Maria Academy, The Phelps School), and universities (Penn State Great Valley and Immaculata University).